 Big Blue Door is central Virginia’s only genuine longform improv comedy program.
 We teach the techniques of listening and responding that allow performers to build hilarious, powerful, and truthful scenes.
-For the scenes to inspire and build on one another they’re presented in longer format, a long form, made up of multiple scenes.
+For the scenes to inspire and build on one another they’re presented in longer format–a long form–made up of multiple scenes.
 ‘Long forms’ are frameworks that the performers use to organize scenes, characters, and storylines.

-The first widely-popular “longform” was the Harold.
-Here’s how it works:
+The first widely-popular “longform” was the Harold, which works like this:

-- Suggestion.
-The performers get a suggestion from the audience, often a single word, and use it to start an opening game that generates a handful of different ways to use the suggestion.
+- The performers get a suggestion from the audience, often a single word, and use it to start an opening game that generates a handful of different ways to use the suggestion.

 Want to see how it works in practice?
 Come see one of our shows!